zeshan321/Groupit/README.md

 <h1>GroupIt</h1>

-GroupIt is a annoymous group chatting app that requires no login or setup.
-All information is stored client side making it completly annoymous..
+GroupIt is an anonymous group chatting app that requires no login or setup.
+All information is stored client side making it completly anonymous..

 <h1>Current features</h1>
 * Creating groups
 * Joining groups
 * Separate chatting
-* Annoymous!
+* Anonymous!
 * Does not require a lot of resources.
 (Does not lag)
 * Nice design